michalbe/moctruch/README.md

 Moctruch
 ====
 Moctruch is an experiment inspired by [JS NEWS group on Facebook](https://www.facebook.com/groups/217169631654737/permalink/566491106722586/) in which I tried to emulate iOS7 like blurred overlay in HTML5.
-It reacts on DOM changes of the layers below (more or less).
+It reacts to DOM changes of the layers below (more or less).
 Firefox only so far. iOS7 template stolen from [Recombu](http://recombu.com/mobile/interactive/iphone-5s-ios7-concept/).

 Click here for the [DEMO](http://michalbe.github.io/moctruch/).